okami101/vuetify-admin/packages/docs/guide/tutorial.md

 Now why not to try adding new resource as `posts` ?

 All resources must be registered inside `src/resources/index.js`.
 This will allow Vtec Admin to build all necessary CRUD client side routes as well as API call bridges towards registered data provider.
-By default only `users` is registered.
+If you have selected related option through above Vue CLI wizard, `users` should be already registered.
 For adding `posts` resource, all we have to do is to add a new resource descriptor object :

 **`src/resources/index.js`**